deadghost/ssh-crate/README.md

 ## Example

-Create a server-spec that can be lifted in a group-spec:
+The following creates a server-spec that can be lifted in a group-spec.
+This will merge the default settings with your specified settings.
+If the setting is already set in defaults, your setting will replace it.

 ```clojure
 (def sshd-config